urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch7.markdown

 due originally to Wallace Stevens, which also has the unique property of reducing Australians to convulsions.

 None of this should scare you.
-First, this is not a lot compared to, say, Chinese.
-Second, they are easier than you'd expect to organize in your head, because the choice of glyph is not random.
+First, 90 symbols is not a lot compared to, say, Chinese.
+Second, hoons are easier than you'd expect to organize in your head, because the choice of glyph is not random.
 Third, no one lives in Australia and nobody cares.

 The second glyph in a hoon means little or nothing, but the first defines a rough semantic category.
 These categories are: